Cereeae

-Cereeae are a tribe of cactus belonging to the Cactoideae subfamily.
+Cereeae is a tribe of cacti belonging to the subfamily Cactoideae containing about 50 genera, divided in 2023 among six subtribes.

 Description

 Cereeae are tree-like or shrubby, sometimes climbing plants.
-Your mostly elongated to spherical, ribbed and thorny shoots are not articulated.
+Their mostly elongated to spherical, ribbed and thorny shoots are not articulated.
 The flowers, which usually appear on the side of the shoot, open during the day or at night.
 Their pericarpels usually have a few scales or are completely glabrous.
 The fleshy, berry-like, bursting or non-bursting fruits often have a blackening adherent flower remnant.
 The small to large seeds are oval.
 The hilum and micropyle of the seeds are fused, one appendage is absent.